 Discover the city’s top attractions and exciting activities, perfect for both locals and tourists, all within a one-day period.
-With this step-by-step guide to 24hrs in Chicago, you’ll be sure to have an unforgettable adventure.
+With this step-by-step guide to 24 hours in Chicago, you’ll be sure to have an unforgettable adventure.

 The best game plan has you starting north and working your way down the city throughout the day.
 There are a ton of historical landmarks and fantastic cafes in this neighborhood.
 We recommend grabbing a quick coffee or bite to eat as you wander through Magnificent Mile and do some window shopping.

-Learn Chicago History during a Mob Tour
+Learn Chicago history during a mob tour

 While you’re in Streeterville, why not join a mob boss tour to learn some interesting Chicago history?
 These tours are anywhere from 1-2 hours long and have stops along the way to see historical landmarks.
 It’s another great way to get around and see the city.